-- (ii) Foreign exchange control, taxation, and related laws and regulations - a.
-Foreign exchange control foreign exchange restriction, to reduce the operating costs of local Malaysians and foreign investors.
+(ii) Foreign exchange control, taxation, and related laws and regulations a.
+Foreign exchange control

+Although Malaysia has foreign exchange control regulations, they are only an appropriate framework to facilitate foreign exchange risk management.
+But not active foreign exchange restriction, to reduce the operating costs of local Malaysians and foreign investors.
 Its foreign exchange management structure roughly divides enterprises into resident and non-resident enterprises.
 Resident enterprises refer to those registered or approved by any agency in Malaysia.
 As far as the resident company applicable to the Malaysian subsidiary, its use of foreign currency to pay any amount for imported goods and services is not subject to any restrictions; its export income must collect in foreign currency, according to the foreign exchange control regulations attached to the notice stated that the foreign currency income of domestic resident export enterprises can only deposit 25% of the foreign currency income, and the remaining 75% needs to be converted into ringgit from the Bank of Malaysia, In terms of foreign investment, a resident enterprise that has obtained a quota from Bank of Malaysia can convert the maximum amount of MYR 50 million (based on the entire company group) to convert into foreign currency assets.
 The company's subsidiaries in Malaysia can freely borrow ringgit and foreign currency from domestic banks, and the use of funds related to currency conversion is not subject to major restrictions by foreign exchange control laws.
 Therefore, Malaysian foreign exchange control measures will not significantly influence the company's operations.